Master of Fine Arts Admission Requirements

 The completed application should be received by January 15th for the following fall.
 GRE or GMAT tests are not required.
-Applications are accepted thru June 15th but scholarships and assistantships may not be available after the January 15th deadline.
+Applications are accepted thru June 15th (or later with special permission from school) but scholarships and assistantships may not be available after the January 15th deadline.

 For more detailed application information, you can download the entire information packet.